 I think there are some simple tips I can share to help you find time and motivation to exercise and get fit and strong – which of course is important for setting an example for your children – D and E know I go to the gym to work on my fitness and strength.

-Invest in new workout gear – I know it is a bit of a cliche, but investing in some new work out clothes does give that extra bit of motivation – I have a lovely new Nike workout top from Excell Sports which I love – it’s a symbol of my slimming down a size and I can now wear it and feel good in it.
+In the meantime, as I wait to slim into my new jumper I have decided to invest in new workout gear – I know it is a bit of a cliche, but investing in some new work out clothes does give that extra bit of motivation – I have a lovely new Nike workout top from Excell Sports which I love – it’s a symbol of my slimming down a size already that I can now wear it and feel good in it.
 Plus when you’ve invested in new items of clothing, you want to use them!
 It could be as simple as a new drinks bottle or bigger like new trainers.
 Whatever the gear is – make it work for you.

 Find the classes/groups that work for you It’s no good joining a running club if you know running isn’t for you!
 I’m a member of PureGym and have been for a few months now and it’s great for me.
 THere’s a great array of classes available and I can try lots of different ones.
 For me, I love the Fat Burn and Spin classes.
 Working alongside others keeps me motivated and when I’ve signed up for a class it makes me turn up to it, rather than staying in!

 Plan your week ahead – I naturally do this anyway as our week can change as we have different things on, but planning ahead helps as well with actually thinking about how you use your time.
 How many evenings do you spend scrolling through social media on your phone or watching the latest series on Netflix?
 Since I rejoined the gym in the autumn I’m watching far less TV and am on the laptop/phone far less in the evening.
 Getting away from technology and screens can only be a good thing!